CATAPHOR/comp1202-coursework/readme.txt

 		thrown for invalid data.
 If one Appliance is incorrectly defined the Exception will contain its name (if it is salvageable).
 Numerous other cases accounted for.

-	-	MAIN EXTENSION ATTEMPT:
+	-	MAIN EXTENSION - LOADING from any config file and SAVING config to "save.txt":

-		Using "extension.txt" as separate config file.
-Running the m Config File extended:
+		To enable extension functionality, a command line config file argument MUST be specified and it MUST NOT be myHouse.txt, as this file is reserved for non-Extension Mode use.

+		To this end, an example "extension.txt" has been included in the directory, from which the extension can be demonstrated as intended if passed as arg[0].

+		CONFIG FILE EXTENDED FORMAT SPECIFICATION:

+		3 line headers (defined here all caps) precede the following sections in the file:

 		SAVESTATE contains last hour run in activate(), the Battery's stored units, and the total cost accumulated over the hours simulated.
-This allows for the state of a House after running a simulation to be saved and resumed to and from the extended config file.
-(NOT YET IMPLEMENTED)
+This allows for the state of a House after running a simulation to be saved and resumed to and from an extended-type config file.

 		METERS contains the properties for the Meter objects, meaning that in Extension Mode the House's Electricity and Water Meters are initialised based on the values given in the config file.

+		APPLIANCES contain the appliance definitions; identical to format of appliances in myHouse.txt.

-		ConfigReader and House's main() had to undergo significant changes to accommodate the extended features as well as the default, non-extended feature set.
+		[ConfigReader and House's main() had to undergo significant changes to accommodate the extended features as well as the default, non-extended feature set.]

+		LOADING FUNCTIONALITY:

+		The config file to be loaded must be specified as arg[0].
+Supplied in the directory is extension.txt, though if a House state has been saved it is ideal to pass "save.txt".

+		The program will begin by asking the user for Y/N input as to whether they wish to enable extension function.
+If so, main() uses ConfigReader's extended functions to supply arguments to an overloaded activate() from which the simulation will run as if continuing from that which is saved.

+		SAVING FUNCTIONALITY:
+		If extension mode is on, it will prompt the user to, if they choose, save their session to "save.txt" after the simulation has ended.
+The saved file has full LOAD functionality; i.e. loading save.txt the next time you run allows you to resume your previous simulation.
+The format of save.txt is of the Extended Mode type, but this is backward compatible (i.e. you can pass save.txt as arg[0] for non-Extended Mode, though this will obviously only inform what the House's Appliances will be).
+Any previous save.txt contents are overwritten in the process.